Robina Annual Conference

 Marion Barry, Maxine Waters, Eric Holder, and Johnnie Cochran are not names you would associate with the staggering incarceration rates plaguing black and minority communities across the country.
 Yet, as James Forman, Jr. writes in his critically-acclaimed new book, Locking Up Our Own, it's undeniable that the urgency and good-intentioned politics of black leaders in the 1970s, 80s, and 90s, as they sought to reduce crime and curb out-of-control drug addiction, has unspooled now, decades later, into a devastating tally of young men whose lives have been lost to the penal system.
 Weaving data and history with human stories, Forman’s book builds on his work as a public defender in Washington, D.C., a founder of a charter school for incarcerated teens, and a law professor.

-This keynote address— and Professor Forman's book—will challenge the conference audience to think about ways they can contribute to change in our current criminal justice system.
+This keynote address—and Professor Forman's book—challenged the conference audience to think about ways they can contribute to change in our current criminal justice system.

 In the mid- and late twentieth century, the United States diverged markedly from other Western nations first in its high rates of serious violent crime and soon after in the severity of its criminal punishments.
 This has left a legacy of American exceptionalism in crime and punishment for the new century.
 It is well known that the United States has the highest incarceration rate in the world with a nationwide rate seven times the Western European average.
 Less well known, U.S. probation and parole supervision rates now stand at 5-to-10 times the European average.
 Moreover, economic sanctions have expanded in many American jurisdictions, and are increasingly used as revenue sources for local governments, courts, and criminal justice agencies.
 These uses of economic penalties are not replicated in other advanced democracies.
 Finally, all states and the federal government have adopted hundreds of civil disabilities that are applied to ex-offenders, called “collateral consequences of conviction.”
 Once again, the breadth and weight of these civil measures appear to be unique to America.